NUbots/NULearning/cpp/moderncpp.md

 }
 ```

-    ## /usr/bin/ld: cannot open output file /home/cameron/Documents/NULearning/out/.tmp_c/on6MR.out: No such file or directory
+    ## constructing A pointing to 0x55c5caf86eb0
-    ## clang-12: error: linker command failed with exit code 1 (use -v to see invocation)
+    ## destructing A, which pointed to 0x55c5caf86eb0

 ### Copy Constructor